-Petrol is available without any problems and a good AtoZ map (Guia de Carreteras) will tell you of every petrol station in Cuba, plus other exciting places.
+Petrol is available without any problems, and a good AtoZ map (Guia de Carreteras) will tell you about every petrol station in Cuba, plus other exciting places.
 For more info check our page for Car hire in Cuba.

 What about Money in Cuba?

-Currently taking your British Pound, Euros, Canadian Dollars are the best option to take money to Cuba.
+Currently taking your British Pound, Euros, Canadian Dollars are the best currencies to carry to Cuba.
 USD have a penalty of 10 % surcharge due to the US embargo.

-You can exchange your currency into CUC (Cuban Convertible pesos) or CUP (Cuban Pesos) however the first (CUC) is the one that you should exchange for.
-To be brief if you like to know the Rate of Exchange, 1 CUC = 1 USD approx. Currently is best to avoid taking USD to Cuba, for the reason mentioned above.
+You can exchange your currency into CUC (Cuban Convertible pesos) or CUP (Cuban Pesos) however the first (CUC) is the one that you should get.
+To be brief if you like to know the Rate of Exchange, 1 CUC = 1 USD approx. Currently is best to avoid taking USD to Cuba, for a reason mentioned above.

 CADECA (Casa de Cambio = Bureau of Exchange) or at any local bank, are the places for you to take exchange your cash.
-Avoid Hotels as their rate of exchange is generally less.
+Avoid Hotels as their rate of exchange is less.

 Using Plastic in Cuba works mostly OK, as long as you do have a VISA debit/credit card not issued by a US bank, you will find they work at the few ATM’s available throughout the island.
 Mastercard doesn’t work well in Cuba.
 Currently, Amex cards or any US bank card will not work in Cuba.

-If you travelling to the countryside or small towns, it will be best to take cash in advance.
+If you are travelling to the countryside or small towns, it will be best to take cash in advance.

 Travellers cheques are not common and almost none usable in Cuba.

 Quick tip: if you go to the countryside, and yet you need to take cash from the bank, just walk into the cashier with your Credit/debit card, your passport and the copy of your Tourist, you will be able to take money out of your card in this way.

 General Safety in Cuba: